 Examples include (but are not limited to):

-- When exercise was restricted at the start of lockdown, you filled a bin bag doing a litter pick as part of your daily exercise.
+- You filled a bin bag doing a litter pick as part of your daily exercise.

 Before you apply: